freenas/freenas-docs/userguide/snippets/alertevents.rst

   as this condition could block future configuration changes from being applied to the standby |node|

-* Storage controllers do not have the same number of connected disks
+* |Nodes| do not have the same number of connected disks

 * the boot volume of the passive |node| is not HEALTHY